newworldorder/taxes/README.md

 # taxes

-This module computes federal taxes and state taxes for a given gross salary.
+This wonderful module computes federal taxes and state taxes for a given gross salary.
 # Usage
 ```
 from taxes import Taxer